hashey100/front-end-code-test/README.md

 4. Add a text input form element at the top of the page.
 This should act as a text search, which filters the list of articles based on their titles.
 Eg. if a user enters 'Wi5' in the search field, only articles containing the string 'Wi5' should display.
 Clearing the field should show the full list of articles again.

 5. If you have time, make the category filter work in conjunction with the search field.
-Eg. if the 'News' category is selected and the user searches for 'Wi5', only display articles that belong to the 'News' category with 'Wi5' in its name.
+Eg. if the 'News' category is selected and the user searches for 'Wi5', only display articles that belong to the 'News' category with 'Wi5' in its title.